Author: Michelle Despres

 Thank you for reading our three-part series on CX Analytics and please join us in the evolution of organization backed customer experience!
 To chat more about RevGen’s unique approach to CX, contact us for a complimentary 30-minute assessment.

-Michelle Despres is a Senior Consultant who specializes in CX program creation, implementation, and management.
+Michelle Despres is a Manager who specializes in CX program creation, implementation, and management.